use-ink/ink-docs/docs/basics/reading-values.md

 slug: /basics/reading-values
 ---

-Now that we have created and initialized a storage value, we are going to start to interact with it!
+Now that we have created and initialized a storage value, we are going to start interacting with it!

 ## Contract Functions